gbrandtio/rw-debouncer/README.md

 ## About

-`rw_debouncer` provides a simple yet concrete implementation that will allow expanding any function with the ability of debouncing.
+`rw_debouncer` provides a simple yet concrete implementation that will allow extending any function with the ability of debouncing.

 ## Features